minhquangvo1109/UniversalVariable/README.md

 QuBit OpenTag recommends creating the releavant JavaScript object on your page prior to the OpenTag container script.
 This will assure the values are present on the page when a script tries to access them.

-If a page does not have the variables of an object are mentioned below, simply do not even declare them.
+If a page does not have the variables of an object that are mentioned below, simply do not even declare them.
 For example, if your pages only have category and no subcategory, just declare your category.
 Likewise, if you feel the need to extend the objects below or feel like renaming them, please do so.
-However, please take a note of the new variable names or the edited ones, because in order to access them from your scripts in your OpenTag container, you will need to indicate the new variable names.
+However, please take a note of the new variable names or the edited ones, because in order to access them from your scripts in your OpenTag container, you will need to use the new variable names.

 Below for each object and variable you will see a data type: String, Number, Boolean, Array; along with examples and comments about what they represent.
 Please review them carefully.
-When you implement them, please make sure that the resultant generated code is a valid JavaScript.
+Additionally, when you implement them, please make sure that the resultant generated code is a valid JavaScript.

 ## Namespace